TrellixVulnTeam/chromium-infra_OF7I/doc/users/vpython.md

 A specification protobuf can be dropped alongside a Python script to implicitly pair `vpython` with the script.

+If the script is a symbolic link, vpython will:

+1. Check for a spec with the name of the link in the directory of the link.
+2. Check for a spec with the name of the target in the directory of the target.

+e.g: For symbolic link `/A/B -> /C/D`, vpython will first check `/A/B.vpython`,
+then `/C/D.vpython`.

 For a script named `foo.py`, a `vpython` specification would appear in the same directory alongside it and be named `foo.py.vpython`.